Mirko and Stjepan Seljan: Africa

-They started in January 1899, leaving Karlovac for Trieste, today in Italy.
+They started in January 1899, leaving Karlovac by foot for Trieste, today in Italy.
 They visited Alexandria and Cairo, then walked along the river Nile toward Sudan.
 After returning to Cairo, they headed to Port Said, Djibouti, and Aden, reaching Bab el Mandeb.
 After traveling to Obock back in Djibouti, they eventually ended up in Harar and Addis Ababa in Ethiopia.

 There, on the recommendation of several influential Europeans, Menelik II, Emperor of Ethiopia provided them with an escort of 300 people to continue their expedition to the south.
 Mirko was appointed governor of the southern province of Ethiopia with his brother Stjepan as his lieutenant-governor.
 They spent three years defining the border between Ethiopia and Kenya, bringing the tribes under the unified government of Menelik II.
 Their expedition and military camps near Lake Turkana (Lake Rudolf) were named Seljanville and still appear on maps today.

 The greatest benefit of the journey was that they expanded the sovereignty of Ethiopia to the right side of the river Omo.
 The current borders between the states of Ethiopia, Sudan, and Kenya around Lake Turkana are the same as drafted by the Seljan explorers at that time.
 In 1902, due to political tension, they left, only to return after the end of hostilities between imperial Britain and France (cf. Fashoda Incident).

 They were highly regarded by the emperor Menelik II, and received many gifts, some of which are today in the possession of their families; some others are on display in the Ethnographic Museum in Zagreb.
 It is obvious today that the journeys of the two explorers were partly influenced or disrupted by world politics.
 Nonetheless their initial intention was to enrich their lives and the world with new knowledge and understanding of the world.